EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ```

 ## Step 7: Adding a record to the table
 Previously, the primary key of the multi-index table was defined to enforce that this contract will only store one record per user.
-To make it all work, some assumptions about the design need to be established.
+To make it all work, some rules about the design need to be established.

 1. The only account authorized to modify the address book is the user.
-2. the **primary_key** of our table is unique, based on username
+2. The **primary_key** of our table is unique, based on username
 3. For usability, the contract should have the ability to both create and modify a table row with a single action.

-In EOSIO a chain has unique accounts, so `name` is an ideal candidate as a **primary_key** in this specific use case.
-The [name](https://developers.eos.io/manuals/eosio.cdt/latest/structeosio_1_1name) type is a `uint64_t`.
+On a EOSIO blockchain an account name is unique, therefore the `name` type is an ideal candidate as a **primary_key**.
+Behind the scenes, the [name](https://developers.eos.io/manuals/eosio.cdt/latest/structeosio_1_1name) type is an `uint64_t` integer.

 Next, define an action for the user to add or update a record.
 This action will need to accept any values that this action needs to be able to emplace (create) or modify.